-Use our Solo 401k contribution calculator to determine how much you can contribute into your Solo 401k for the 2024 and 2025 tax years.
-For a quick overview on the different contribution types, limits, and rules for a Solo 401k, watch the video below before getting started.
+Use our Solo 401k Contribution Calculator to estimate how much you can contribute to your Solo 401k for the 2024 and 2025 tax years.
+For a quick overview of contribution types, limits, and rules for a Solo 401k, read the information below before getting started.

 Solo 401k Contribution Calculator